fbradasc/HOB/README.md

     operator bool () const;

-Can be used to detect the change status in any of the **HOB** fileds.
+Can be used to detect the change status in any of the **HOB** fields.

     void operator ~ ();

-Can be used to reset the change status in all of the **HOB** fileds.
+Can be used to reset the change status in all of the **HOB** fields.

     bool operator & (const Fields &field) const;